Kandedriva/assignment/README.md

 # To start the website:

-Run these commands in the console.
+Run these commands in the Terminal.

 - Run nmp start to start the react front end.
 - Run node or nodemon index.js to start the server on port 5001.